josemotta/IoT.Starter.Pi.Lirc/lirc-console/README.md

 ## `IoT.Starter.Pi.Thing` console

 Please note that, until now, `home-ui` and `home-web` projects were built with no knowledge about Lirc.
 The `lirconsole` objective is to start Lirc commands from a docker container, and communicate with Lirc installed at RPI host.
-As we will see, the `irsend` command will play an important role here, identifying remotes, their corresponding codes, and blasting the IR led with them.
+As we will see, the `irsend` command will play an important role here, identifying remotes, their corresponding codes, and blasting IR led with them.

 Console program is a simple loop, as shown below, that echoes commands.